 Two states which possess no such agreement with the IRS are Nevada and Texas.
 Id.

 6. Nevada has Low Fees (in relation to the benefits included).

 Nevada has low fees, especially taking into account all the benefits they offer.

 Filing fees with the State of Nevada are reasonable ($425 for an LLC).
-Yes, Wyoming is only $100, but in the big picture, the extra $295 is the best asset protection investment you can obtain.
+Yes, Wyoming is only $100, but the extra $295 is the best asset protection investment you can obtain in the big picture.

 7. A Nevada Corporation or LLC may be Thinly Capitalized!

 Cases as low as $200 have been deemed acceptable capitalization levels in Nevada.
-However, in states such as California, this amount was deemed too thinly capitalized and forced the corporate veil to be pierced!
+However, in California, this amount was deemed too thinly capitalized and forced the corporate veil to be pierced!

 8. Nevada Offers the Best Protection of Board of Directors from Shareholder Lawsuits!